AdobeDocs/analytics-platform.it-IT/help/components/filters/quick-filters.md

    ![Finestra di dialogo Filtro](assets/project-only-filter-dialog.png)

-1. Seleziona la casella di controllo accanto a **[!UICONTROL Make this filtr available to all your projects and add it to your component list.]**
+1. Seleziona la casella di controllo accanto a **[!UICONTROL Make this filtr available to all your projects and add it to your component list.]**.

 1. Seleziona **[!UICONTROL Save]**.